Learn to Recognize the Symptoms of Stress

 A perfect example of chronic stress is this pandemic which has lasted longer than most of us thought it would.
 According to the American Psychological Association, nearly 80% of adults categorize the pandemic as a significant source of stress.

+Financial struggles, managing your kids’ remote learning, or postponing important events are just a few of the issues people are facing.
 When you experience prolonged levels of stress, your body and mind begin to break down.
 The issue is that many of us are so busy fighting and surviving that we don’t realize how bad it really is.
+So, the first step in addressing this problem is recognizing the symptoms.

 Below are some of the physical, emotional, and behavioral symptoms of stress.